mrandri19/mrandri19.github.io/_posts/2022-01-24-predictive-sampling-and-graph-traversals.md

                 dist_params.append(sampled_values[dist_arg.name])
 ```

-After having all arguments, we call the variable's distribution `sample` method
+With all the required arguments, we call the `sample` method of the variable's
-with its arguments, to finally perform the sampling.
+distribution.
 For prior sampling, we `sample` all types of variable, both `ObservedVariable`s
 and `LatentVariable`s.
 The result its stored in the `sampled_values` dict, to be used by one of the